You need to stand up a booking server to allow the Actions Center to make callbacks to create and update bookings on your behalf.

 - Return HTTP status code set to

-For the Standard implementation, the possible business logic errors are
+For the Reservations Waitlists integraton, business logic errors are captured in

-Booking Failure and they're returned in the HTTP response.
-Business
+Waitlist Business Logic Failure and they're returned in HTTP

-logic errors may be encountered when a resource is created or updated.
-For
+response.
+Business logic errors may be encountered when a resource is

-UpdatingBooking.
-Examples include, but aren't limited to, the
+method.
+Examples include, but are not limited to, the following:

 Communication over the network is not always reliable and Google may retry HTTP requests if no response is received.
 For this reason, all methods that mutate state must be idempotent: